"Cosmic Being Contemplating the Stars" - created by Tim Hjersted with Midjourney

 We've got to listen to this rage, not fight it but listen to it.
 So many people in our society are apathetic towards politics or social change.
 How can we turn the tide?
 What's the secret to transforming apathy into resolve?

-I mean, what do you say to a person that says "everything is pointless"?
+I mean, what do you say to a person that says "Everything is pointless"?

-Like I said before, I've felt burnt out and depressed about our situation many times, but every time, a spark was lit and my enthusiasm regenerated.
+As I said before, I've felt burnt out and depressed about our situation many times, but every time, a spark was lit and my enthusiasm regenerated.
 Now, it's been quite a while since I've felt jaded.
 Something happened to me that made "pessimistic realism" completely unacceptable to me.

-Now, I get depressed if I play video-games or party too much, and I feel more alive than ever when I'm "working" on activist projects.
+Now, I get depressed if I play video games or party too much, and I feel more alive than ever when I'm "working" on activist projects.
 I don't even feel like I have a choice about it anymore.
 I do it because there's simply nothing else to do.
 Anything less just feels like I'm denying reality.
 I know that a world of incredible potential and beauty exists if I will simply work to find it.

 That's the conclusion, but like many core convictions that we accumulate over life, I cannot remember how I got here.
 I know millions of people all over the world have had this same kind of conclusion.
 I know many of my friends have had this conclusion.
 They've felt jaded about the state of the world, and then something happens to them, and suddenly their old view of the world seems entirely unacceptable.
 A spark ignites inside them, a passion to engage with the world rather than insulate oneself from it.
 And the beautiful thing is, whatever this spark is, it is self-sustaining.
-It is the furnace that burns in you the rest of your life, and the more you use of it, the more of it you have.
+It is the furnace that burns in you for the rest of your life, and the more you use it, the more of it you have.

 So I would like to ask everyone reading this, what was the spark that lit the fire for you?
 If you felt jaded once but found your way out of it, what was the catalyst?
 What gives you the energy to not just care intellectually, but in action?